spatie/laravel-pdf/docs/basic-usage/responding-with-pdfs.md

 weight: 2
 ---

-In a controller, you can create and return a PDF by using the `pdf()` function.
+In a controller, you can create and return a PDF by using the `pdf()` helper function.

 ```php
 use function Spatie\LaravelPdf\Support\pdf;